 While Congress has shifted the full retirement age for Social Security benefits from 65 to 66 (and 67 in the future), 65 has remained the eligibility age for Medicare.
-This means it's up to you to watch the calendar.

 Keep in mind that it may take up to 60 days to get approved for Medicare Part B, and up to three weeks to receive your Medicare card in the mail.